fleetbase/storefront-app/README.md

 ### Installation
 Installation and setup is fairly quick, all you need is your Storefront and Fleetbase API Key, and a few commands and your app will be up and running in minutes.
 Follow the directions below to get started.

+📺 If you like videos better, [here is a walkthrough video](https://youtu.be/ERsO0lNufRI).

 *Notice: Ideally you should fork this project so it's easier to merge updates in the future, but you can also clone this project - whichever method works best for you.*

 Run the commands below; first clone the project, use npm or yarn to install the dependencies, then run `npx pod-install` to install the iOS dependencies.
 Lastly, create a `.env` file to configure the app.